cyberseckiran/CybersecKiran./README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Dynamic IT professional with a proven background in system support, driven by a passion for tackling the dynamic challenges of Cybersecurity.
+Bringing comprehensive experience in maintaining and optimizing system infrastructures, I am eager to transition into the field of cybersecurity.Seeking opportunities to leverage existing skills while acquiring new ones in a role that combines technical expertise with a proactive approach to cybersecurity challenges.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Dynamic IT professional with a proven background in system support, driven by a passion for tackling the dynamic challenges of Cybersecurity.
+Bringing comprehensive experience in maintaining and optimizing system infrastructures, I am eager to transition into the field of cybersecurity.Seeking opportunities to leverage existing skills while acquiring new ones in a role that combines technical expertise with a proactive approach to cybersecurity challenges.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]